 If installed correctly, you should see it return something like: Python 3.10.13

-( Note: the number next to python might differ based on the version you have downloaded )
+( Note: the number next to Python might differ based on the version you have downloaded )

 Step 2: Download the GA4 MCP Project